awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonEKSServicePolicy<a name="security-iam-awsmanpol-AmazonEKSServicePolicy"></a>

 You can attach `AmazonEKSServicePolicy` to your IAM entities\.
-Clusters created before April 16, 2020, required you to create an IAM role and attach this policy to it\.
-Clusters created on or after April 16, 2020, don't require you to create a role and don't require you to assign this policy\.
+Clusters that were created before April 16, 2020, required you to create an IAM role and attach this policy to it\.
+Clusters that were created on or after April 16, 2020, don't require you to create a role and don't require you to assign this policy\.
 When you create a cluster using an IAM principal that has the `iam:CreateServiceLinkedRole` permission, the [AWSServiceRoleforAmazonEKS](using-service-linked-roles-eks.md#service-linked-role-permissions-eks) service\-linked role is automatically created for you\.
 The service\-linked role has the [AWS managed policy: AmazonEKSServiceRolePolicy](#security-iam-awsmanpol-AmazonEKSServiceRolePolicy) attached to it\.

 This policy allows Amazon EKS to create and manage the necessary resources to operate Amazon EKS clusters\.